Sandy Dhuyvetter: Career

-Artist/Musician/Entrepreneur
+Artist, musician, entrepreneur

 Artist

-Sandy received a degree in Art/illustration and taught Art in Pico Rivera, near Los Angeles, for 4 years.
+Sandy received a degree in Art/illustration and taught Art in Pico Rivera, near Los Angeles, for four years.
 She then relocated to San Francisco where she started her art career.

 Most people know Joe Johnston, either through his work on Star Wars or his later work as a director of his own movies.
 In comparison, few people know Sandy Dhuyvetter's relationship to Boba Fett, but her contributions to the iconic bounty hunter are just as significant.
 If Joe Johnston is Boba Fett's "dad", then Sandy can be called "Momma Fett".

 Musician

-Sandy began music lessons at 6 years old and continued the classes into her teens.
-She played her first pro gig for the Chicken Association of Southern CA, Chicken Dinner when she was 12 years old.
+Sandy began music lessons at six years old and continued the classes into her teens.
+She played her first pro gig for the Chicken Association of Southern California, Chicken Dinner when she was 12 years old.
 The Gig paid for her folks and her to have dinner.